 Your EOI will include the following documents or forms:

 - FGSVS Business Plan

 - Letter of Recommendation from a Designated Agency

 - Use of Representative form (PDF, 86 KB) – if applicable

 - Authorization to Collect and Disclose Personal Information for Spouse, Common-Law Partners and Dependants (PDF, 192 KB)

-4. Submit the Business Application package
+Step 4.
+Submit the Business Application package

 If you receive a request to submit a Business Application, you can submit your Business Application online using the AINP Portal.
 A draft of the Business Application will be created in the AINP portal with the information you provided during your EOI.
 Make sure you update this information and upload all the required forms and supporting documents in the AINP Portal and pay the $3,500 non-refundable fee.